Fire & smoke

 4. Secure the property

-5. Do not clean soot yourself
+5. Don't start cleaning soot yourself

 6. Document everything